fabiangunzinger/causal-inference-notes/chapters/experiment_stats.md

 ## Potential outcomes and outcome of interest

 We have a population of units $i = 1, \dots, \N$.
 Each unit in the population can be exposed to one of two treatments, which are identical across units.
 Each unit $i$ has potential outcomes $\ycp$ and $\ytp$ corresponding to each of the two possible treatments. $\ycp$ is the outcome unit $i$ would experience if they received the control treatment; $\ytp$, the outcome they would experience if they received the active treatment.
 Given that each unit is either assigned to treatment or control we'll only ever observe one of these outcomes in practice.
 In fact, what we do observe for each unit is $\yio$, which equals $\ytp$ if the unit was assigned the active treatment and $\ycp$ if they were assigned the control treatment.
-That is, for $\ti_i = 1$ if unit $i$ is allocated to treatment and $\ti_i = 0$ if they are allocated to control, we can write
+That is, if we write $\ti_i = 1$ if unit $i$ is allocated to treatment and $\ti_i = 0$ if they are allocated to control, then we can express $\yio$ as

 $$
 \yio = \ti_i \ytp + (1 - \ti_i) \ycp.
 $$

-What's the use of potential outcomes we can't observe?
-They provide us with a simple and coherent way to think about the causal effect of the active treatment.
-For unit $i$, that causal effect is given by
+What's the use of potential outcomes we can only partially observe?
+They provide us with a simple and coherent way to think about the causal effect of the treatment; for unit $i$, that causal effect is given by

 $$
 \ytp - \ycp,